The LLMbda Calculus: AI Agents, Conversations, and Information Flow: Formal syntax and probabilistic semantics

 In a test of the form $l?e$, one would typically expect $e$ to be a bound variable $x$: you compute a value, bind it to $x$, and depending on the outcome of a test you decide how to use $x$.
-When $e$ has side-effects (via $@$), the label says nothing about the level of any prompts sent.
-Fortunately one can readily test the label of the conversation history by prompting it and testing the result.
-Fork allows us to roll back the conversation history after doing this:

-Here $@()$ prompts the LLM with $()$.
-Whatever response is returned, it will have the label of the conversation history.
-The fork operation then restores the conversation history back to the point before the prompt.
-This completes the full syntax of our calculus.
-We have stated our intended semantics as informal evaluation rules.
-In the rest of this section, we define a formal semantics. \ifsmallstep Theorem~\ref{thm:big-versus-small} establishes the equivalence of the big-step and small-step relations. \fi
+The label of $e$ may not say anything about the side-effects of $e$ on the conversation history via $\send$.